How to use AI translation in live religious services in 7 steps

 1. OneAccord

-OneAccord focuses on real-time AI-powered interpretation tailored for live religious services.
+OneAccord focuses on real-time AI-powered interpretation tailored for live religious services built by church interpreters.
 It has 50+ supported languages, and over 200+ churches use this platform.

 • Who it’s for: Churches with multilingual congregations and hybrid services